coreytaylorcompchem/comp_chem/ml/adme_models/microsomal_clint/README.md

-# Transformer model to predict LogD
+# Transformer model to predict Clint - WIP

-In this repo we have a model trained on Chembl data to predict the LogD from SMILES.
+In this repo we have a model trained on Chembl data to predict the in vivo intrinsic clearance from SMILES.

-The LogD model is a multi-head Graph Attention Transformer (GATv2Conv) regression model with the following features implemented to improve training and prediction:
+Similar to the the LogD model, the Clint model is also a multi-head Graph Attention Transformer (GATv2Conv) regression model with the following features implemented to improve training and prediction:

 * Simple descriptors such as atom symbols and hybridisation type (one-hot encoded) augmented with Rdkit chemical descriptors which should contribute to lipophilicity (partial charges, aromaticity, vdW radius, etc.).
 * Two GATv2Conv layers; a multi-head attention layer and a single-head attention layer.